London Borough of Barking and Dagenham: Rail

 National Rail c2c trains call at Dagenham Dock and Barking railway stations.
 Most c2c trains terminate at London Fenchurch Street, whilst to the east, trains serve Grays, Southend and Shoeburyness in Essex.

-Barking and - from summer 2022 - Barking Riverside railway stations are served by the London Overground with frequent services to Gospel Oak in the London Borough of Camden.
+Barking and, from summer 2022, Barking Riverside railway stations are served by the London Overground with frequent services to Gospel Oak in the London Borough of Camden.

-The Elizabeth Line serves Chadwell Heath railway station, which straddles the border between Redbridge and the borough.
+The Elizabeth Line serves Chadwell Heath railway station, which straddles the border between the London Borough of Redbridge and the borough.

 Hammersmith & City Line services terminate at Barking.
 Some District Line services terminate at Barking, but many also call at Upney, Becontree, Dagenham Heathway and Dagenham East in the Borough.
 Some services terminate at Dagenham East.

 Bus

 Several London Buses serve the Borough.
-Night buses N15 and N86 travel into Central London, Stratford, Romford and Harold Hill every night.
+Night buses 128, EL1, N15 and N86 travel into Central London, Stratford, Romford and Harold Hill every night.

 Cycling

 Cycle Superhighway 3 begins in Barking, to the south of Greatfields Park, linking the Borough to Canary Wharf, the City of London and the City of Westminster via a bike freeway, most of which is segregated from other road traffic.
-TfL plan to extend the cycle network to Barking Riverside in the future, for which the first consultations closed in winter 2019.
+TfL plans to extend the cycle network to Barking Riverside; the first consultations about this closed in winter 2019.

 Roads

 Two major A-roads cross the Borough: the A12 and A13.

 The A12 has one junction in the Borough, to the north of Chadwell Heath.
 To the west, the A12 carries traffic through Newbury Park towards the North Circular, Stratford and Central London.
 To the east, the A12 heads through Romford towards the M25 and south and east Essex.

 The A13 is named Alfred's Way as it enters the Borough to the west.
 Crossing Barking and Dagenham, the dual carriageway can be accessed via several grade-separated junctions.
 Leaving the Borough to the west via the A13 will lead to the Docklands and the City of London.
 To the east, the A13 passes Rainham and the M25 before traffic heads into south Essex.

-Other A-roads cross the Borough, including the A118, A124, A1112 and A1306, although these roads are smaller and generally carry less traffic.
+Other A-roads cross the Borough, including the A118, A123, A124, A1083, A1112, and A1306, although these roads are smaller and generally carry less traffic.

 Local media

-Time 107.5 FM broadcasts local news from nearby Romford.